-The Queen biopic “Bohemian Rhapsody” had already cleaned up at the box office before taking the top movie prize at the Golden Globe Awards, along with an acting win for star Rami Malek.
+The Queen biopic “Bohemian Rhapsody” had already cleaned up at the box office before taking the top movie prize at the Golden Globe Awards and receiving five Oscar nominations, including for best picture.

-But the movie’s success comes after years of delays and behind-the-scenes drama.
+But the movie’s success, which includes an acting Golden Globe win for star Rami Malek, comes after years of delays and behind-the-scenes drama.

 In 2010, Queen guitarist Brian May confirmed that a movie about the band was in the works, with shooting slated to begin in 2012, and comedic actor Sacha Baron Cohen tapped to play Freddie Mercury.